-Our results indicate that in patients with sepsis: 1) lactate is a powerful marker of illness severity; 2) abnormal lactate levels, in established sepsis, seem to be generated primarily by impaired oxygen transport in the minority of cases, whereas in the majority, high lactate more likely results from impaired tissue oxygen use; and 3) the degree of acidemia or alkalemia depends primarily on renal function.
-The alactic BE offers a potentially useful way to estimate renal capability of handling the disturbance to acid-base equilibrium.
+Our results indicate that in septic patients: 1) Lactate is a powerful marker of illness severity; 2) Abnormal lactate levels, in established sepsis, appear to be generated primarily by impaired oxygen transport in the minority of cases whereas, in the majority, high lactate more likely results from impaired tissue oxygen utilization; 3) The degree of acidemia or alkalemia depends primarily on renal function; the alactic BE offers a potentially useful way to estimate renal capability of handling the disturbance to acid-base equilibrium.
 A clear recognition of the mechanisms underlying lactate elevation should result in an improved therapeutic approach for the individual, particularly regarding the aggressiveness of fluid administration.
+Acknowledgments: The authors are grateful to Dr. Peter Suter for his fruitful review and critical evaluation of the present manuscript.
+This work was made possible by the generous donation of Ilse Liselotte Munz to the Department of Anesthesiology of Göttingen.